 Playing Strategy for Winning at Jacks or Better Video Poker

-When playing jacks or better video poker, only the ranking of the hands is the same as in table poker.
+When playing jacks or better strategy plays a big role in your video poker play.
+Compared to table poker, only the ranking of the hands is the same.
 Since the game is played on a machine, your only objective is to get the best-paying hand.
 J or B is the original video poker game.
-Once you’ve mastered this game, all other variations of video poker will be much easier to undertstand and to learn.
+Once you’ve mastered this game, all other variations of video poker will be much easier to understand and to learn.

 The computerized machine deals a five card hand.
 You may keep or throw away as many cards as you like by activating the appropriate button underneath each card.
 After selecting the card(s) you want to hold or discard, press or click on “deal/draw.”
 The cards you didn’t want to keep are replaced with new cards.
 If the new hand consists of a winning combination, you get paid.